StevenKelly99/Stressfree-Pets/Website/DOCUMENTATION/README:Contribution.txt

+Declaration:
+I hereby certify that this material, which I now submit for assessment on the program of study leading to the award of Ordinary Degree in Computing in the Institute of Technology Blanchardstown, is entirely my own work except where otherwise stated.
+Author: Rochelle Mullen Dated: 29/APRIL/2024
+Author: Steven Kelly Dated: 29/APRIL/2024
+Author: Habiba Nour Dated: 29/APRIL/2024
+Author: Piotr Momat Dated: 29/APRIL/2024

 THIS LINK IS TO  OUR GITHUB WHERE YOU CAN SEE OUR VERSION CONTROL.
-We used it for other projects as well, so please look into Website folder, the website is there.
-Any issues please contact us ASAP:
+We used it for other projects as well, so please look into Website folder, the website is there:

 https://github.com/StevenKelly99/Stressfree-Pets